Avaiga/taipy-doc/docs/manuals/core/versioning/configuration.md

 ```

 In the above example, we configure the version management system by setting the mode to experiment
-with the version number is "0.1".
+with the version number "0.1".

 # Configure using a TOML file